← Back to ResourcesBreed Guides

 TraitSiberian HuskyAlaskan Husky

-Recognized breed?Yes (CKC/AKC)No — working type
+Recognized breed?Yes (CKC/AKC)No (working type)

 OriginChukchi people of SiberiaVarious working crosses

-Bred forEndurance + appearancePerformance only
+Bred forEndurance plus appearancePerformance only

 Iditarod / Yukon Quest dogsRareCommon